nkuo/tartanhacks18/README.md

 # Tad

-developed for TartanHacks2018: Nathan Kuo, Lichen Zhang, Liangze Li, Tianyi Zhu
+*developed for TartanHacks2018: Nathan Kuo, Lichen Zhang, Liangze Li, Tianyi Zhu*

 Although we have so many recycle bins, we often see plastic bottles thrown into general waste, as well as paper thrown into plastic recycling.

-Introducing..
-Tad:
+Introducing.. **Tad**:

 Tad Uses OpenCV and Google Cloud Vision API to detect trash on your hands and points you to the bin!